slipstream/SlipStreamDocumentation/docs/advanced_tutorial/faster-deployment.rst

 If you've followed the advice about what type of actions to put into each recipe, then your component should be nearly ready to be built.
-The important distinction is to ensure that **static** installation and configuration is done in the "Pre-install" recipe and before.
+The important distinction is to ensure that **static** installation and configuration is done in the "Post-install" recipe and before.
 All dynamic configuration should be put into the "Deployment" recipe.

 However to ensure that the component works identically on all of the clouds, you should consider adding a few things to your component